 In addition, all three picosatellites contain GPS receivers, and data from these receivers will be collected to provide information on the dynamics of tethered formations of spacecraft and the performance of our tether deployment technologies.

-The satellite was successfully deployed in orbit, and signals received, however the 1km tether did not fully deploy’.
+The satellite was successfully deployed in orbit, and signals were received only from the Gadget crawler, and the 1 km tether did not fully deploy.

 |Type / Application:||Technology|